bitnami/charts/bitnami/mongodb/README.md

 helm install my-release oci://registry-1.docker.io/bitnamicharts/mongodb
 ```

+> [!TIP]
+> Did you know that this app is also available as a Kubernetes App on the Azure Marketplace?
+Kubernetes Apps are the easiest way to deploy Bitnami on AKS.
+Click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.mongodb-cnab) to see the listing on Azure Marketplace.

 Looking to use MongoDBreg; in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.

 ## Introduction